Please see the Youth Justice's response to coronavirus (COVID-19) page.

 The two Youth Justice Custodial Precincts in Victoria are managed by the department.

-Malmsbury Youth Justice Precinct comprises two youth justice centres and is located approximately 100 kilometres north of Melbourne.
+Malmsbury Youth Justice Precinct is located approximately 100 kilometres north of Melbourne.
 Malmsbury Youth Justice Precinct accommodates young men aged 15-20 years when remanded or sentenced to a Youth Justice Centre Order in a mixture of low and high security residential units.

-Parkville Youth Justice Precinct comprises two youth justice centres and is located in the inner northern Melbourne suburb of Parkville, approximately five kilometres from the central business district.
+Parkville Youth Justice Precinct is located in the inner northern Melbourne suburb of Parkville, approximately five kilometres from the central business district.
 Parkville Youth Justice Precinct accommodates:

 - 10-14 year old males (remanded or sentenced)